 For more than two centuries, PAFA has played a pivotal role in defining the future of American art.
 To reaffirm our commitment to the art of today–and the art of the future–PAFA has established a new endowed fine art acquisition fund, half of which will be used to support the acquisition of works from early and mid-career artists.

-A new Post-WWII Art Collection Vault will accommodate these new acquisitions, in addition to ensuring the continued care of the museum's existing collection.
-This new facility will increase PAFA's overall art storage capacity by 80%.
-The additional storage space will also allow PAFA to relocate works to vaults in the building in which they are most likely to be exhibited.
+A new Post-WWII Art Collection Vault will accommodate these contemporary acquisitions, in addition to ensuring the continued care of the museum's existing collection.
+This new facility, located on the lower level of the Samuel M.V.
+Hamilton Building, will increase PAFA's overall art storage capacity by 80%.

 Promoting Innovation in Art Education